 Including a flower girl in your bridal party can add a touch of charm and childlike innocence to your ceremony, and if there is a special little girl in your life she will no doubt be thrilled to play such an important role in your wedding.
-However, being a flower girl can be fairly daunting for a young child.What does the flower girl do?
+However, being a flower girl can be fairly daunting for a young child so here are some great flower girl tips.

 Once the flower girl has walked down the aisle, her main duties are looking adorable and starring in some of the wedding photos.
 Older flower girls may stand at the altar with the bridesmaid, while younger ones tend to sit with their parents or grandparents during the ceremony.